 Although 55% of billion-dollar startups have an immigrant founder, all of these immigrants were already based in the U.S. They had first-hand experience of how business works in the country and of how to deal with American customers.
 Without that, it’s difficult to succeed in the highly competitive U.S. market.

 While you can in theory obtain an E-2 visa for a startup or to buy a business, franchising is often the best option.
 According to the Harvard Business Review, it takes one to two years to buy a business, with a recommended 12 hours each day committed to the search process.
-Working with a specialist company like Visa Franchise, the process of finding and analyzing a franchise can be brought down to only three months.
+Working with a specialist company, the process of finding and analyzing a franchise can be brought down to only three months.
 Such a company’s accumulated data and franchise industry relationships will provide a smoother process.

 Even if you eventually plan to create a non-franchised business, franchising may be the place to start.
 It’s easier to create a startup or buy a business if you’re already based in the U.S. A franchise gives you a way into the country and the opportunity to experience its business culture.